Last Updated on February 21, 2026 by Maged kamel

 This is the link for post 22S: Solved problem 10-2.

-The first part of the post includes a solved problem from Prof. Mccormac’s book.
+The first part of the post includes a solved problem from Prof. McCormac’s book.
 A solved problem 10.2- A given steel section W21x 55 with Fy =50 ksi.
-The loads for the beam are shown in Fig.10.4, in which I have used Table 3-2 to find the shear value for the solved problem.
+The loads for the beam are shown in Fig. 10.4, where I used Table 3-2 to find the shear value for the solved problem.
 10-2.

 The second part discusses the Nominal shear strength for steel beams based on CM#15.